-The Bank currently complies with the requirements of the LCR and NSFR but continues to monitor these ratios on a monthly basis.
+The Bank currently complies with the requirements of the LCR and NSFR.
 The Bank also calculates various sensitivities on these ratios to identify potential constraints in meeting the requirements timeously.

-The Bank will continue to seek and adopt market bestpractice in accordance with these regulatory requirements.
-The focus in 2015 will remain on lengthening the maturity of the Bank's deposits and putting appropriate funding structures in place to further enhance these ratios.
+The Bank will continue to seek and adopt market best practice in accordance with these regulatory requirements.
+The focus in 2016 will remain on lengthening the maturity of the Bank's deposits and putting appropriate funding structures in place to further enhance these ratios.